awilliams-atx/faceplace/README.md

 ## Minimum Viable Product

-FresherNote is a web application inspired by Evernote that will be build using Ruby on Rails and React.js.
+Faceplace is a web application inspired by Facebook that will be build using Ruby on Rails and React.js.
 By the end of Week 9, this app will, at a minimum, satisfy the following criteria:

 - [ ] New account creation, login, and guest/demo login
 - [ ] Smooth, bug-free navigation
 - [ ] Adequate seed data to demonstrate the site's features
-- [ ] The minimally necessary features for an Evernote-inspired site: note creation and saving, note editing, and notes organized into notebooks
+- [ ] The minimally necessary features for a Facebook-inspired site: an (instant) search bar for finding people, a status update box, a scrolling side-bar friends list, a profile page (cover photo, timeline, personal info, abbreviated friends list), an (infininte) feed, a friends page, friend requests, private messages, and notifications.
+- [ ] Given enough time, the website will have event invitations, a photos page, sharing, and will be jazzed up with hover pop-ups!
+Maybe more!
 - [ ] Hosting on Heroku
 - [ ] CSS styling that is satisfactorily visually appealing
 - [ ] A production README, replacing this README (**NB**: check out the [sample production README](https://github.com/appacademy/sample-project-proposal/blob/master/docs/production_readme.md) -- you'll write this later)

 ## Product Goals and Priorities

-FresherNote will allow users to do the following:
+Faceplace will allow users to do the following:

 <!-- This is a Markdown checklist.
 Use it to keep track of your
 progress.
 Put an x between the brackets for a checkmark: [x] -->

 - [ ] Create an account (MVP)
 - [ ] Log in / Log out, including as a Guest/Demo User (MVP)
+- [ ] User search (MVP)
-- [ ] Create, read, edit, and delete notes (MVP)
+- [ ] Friending and unfriending (MVP)
+- [ ] Friends page (MVP)
+- [ ] Profile page (MVP)
+- [ ] Status updates (with or without photos) (MVP)
+- [ ] (Infinite) feed (MVP)
+- [ ] Reactions (MVP)
+- [ ] Who's-online sidebar (MVP)
-- [ ] Organize notes within Notebooks (MVP)
+- [ ] Notifications (MVP)
-- [ ] Tag notes with multiple tags (expected feature, but not MVP)
+- [ ] Private messages (MVP)
-- [ ] Apply complex styling to notes while editing (expected feature, but not MVP)
+- [ ] Profile editing (non-MVP)
+- [ ] Event creation and invitations (non-MVP)
+- [ ] Photo albums (non-MVP)

 ## Design Docs
 * [View Wireframes][views]